Zion Episcopal Church

 The Benediction

-The peace of God, which passes all understanding, keep your hearts and minds in the knowledge and love of God, and of His Son, Jesus Christ our Lord.
-And the blessing of God Almighty, the Father, the Son, and the Holy Spirit, be upon you and remain with you for ever.
-Amen
+The peace of God , which passeth all understanding, keep your hearts and minds in the knowledge and love of God, and of his Son Jesus Christ our Lord; and the blessing of God Almighty, the Father, the Son, and the Holy Ghost, be amongst you and remain with you always.
+Amen.

 The Dismissal